Skip to content

 Key Takeaways

 Your business’ trade secrets give you a competitive advantage.
 To protect your trade secrets and confidential business information, you must keep such information confidential and share it only with individuals who need to know.
-You should ensure that all your employees are aware of the need for confidentiality.
+You should ensure that all your employees know the need for confidentiality.
 Additionally, you can use legal documents such as employment agreements and non-disclosure agreements.
 This will oblige your employees and contractors to keep such information confidential.

-If you need help with protecting your business’ trade secrets and confidential information, our experienced intellectual property lawyers can assist as part of our LegalVision membership.
+If you need help protecting your business’ trade secrets and confidential information, our experienced intellectual property lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.

 Frequently Asked Questions